 can be less.
 On macOS / BSD the time to wait is constant and the check is

 performed only at the end.
 We advise you to set wait time on macOS reasonably.

 Only supported on Linux, FreeBSD, OS X and Windows at the moment.

 File systems expect things to be 100% reliable, whereas cloud storage systems are a long way from 100% reliable.
 The rclone sync/copy commands cope with this with lots of retries.
 However rclone mount can't use retries in the same way without making local copies of the uploads.
-Look at the EXPERIMENTAL file caching for solutions to make mount mount more reliable.
+Look at the VFS File Caching for solutions to make mount more reliable.

 In theory 0s should be the correct value for filesystems which can change outside the control of the kernel.
 However this causes quite a few problems such as rclone using too much memory, rclone not serving files to samba and excessive time listing directories.

 The kernel can cache the info about a file for the time given by

 --attr-timeout.
 You may see corruption if the remote file changes